The Bank, established to be Scotland’s development investment bank, provides patient capital to businesses and projects connected to Scotland.

 The Scottish National Investment Bank Act 2020 required European Union State Aid approval from the European Commission to be obtained before the Bank could be established.

 Following extensive pre-notification discussions with the Commission, the Scottish Government submitted its final notification in October 2020 and the Commission issued its decision on 7 November 2020, granting approval for the Bank to be established.
-Full details of this permission can be found TBC.

 Under the terms of the Bank’s State Aid Decision Letter from the European Commission, the key compliance considerations for the Bank are: